-6.3.2 Tables groups list

-By clicking on one of the E-Maj icons, the user reaches a page that lists all tables groups created in this database.
+6.3.2 Tabl es groups list on one of the E-M nis database. laj icons, the user reaches a page tha at lists all tables groups

 Figure 2 - List of the tables groups created in the database.

 In fact, this page displays two lists: one for groups in LOGGING state and the other for groups in IDLE state.